-An RV, eight people, two dogs and six days on the river, literally ON the river.
+An RV, eight people, two dogs and six days on the river, literally ON the upper river.
 Before I knew it, plans were made.
 Two campsites reserved, deposits sent.
 White-water rafting reservations made.
 Boom.
 Done.

 If only it was that simple…

 There was a lot of Kern river camping trip preparation, which I wrote about here.
 We ran into a few obstacles, like my son’s summer school program and making sure we had someone to house-sit and water the garden.
 (The school worked with us eventually, and wonderful friends stepped in to take care of things on the homefront.)
 Then the weekend was here.
 The husband brought the RV home and packing ensued.

 It was a lot of work.
 I say that as the person who left midway to attend a press junket, so by the time I got home, all that was left was my personal items, random kitchen items (cast-iron pans, a Dutch oven, k-cups for the Keurig) and all the hygiene and first aid items.
 (Never leave home to go camping without plenty of drinking water, anti-itch meds, a form of Benadryl, baby powder and a few more things that will keep people comfortable in the event of minor health issues.)